Tyrick Mitchell

-Mitchell is a product of the Brentford and Crystal Palace academies.
-He made his first-team debut for the latter in July 2020, becoming a regular in the team over the following season.
+A Crystal Palace academy graduate, Mitchell made his first-team debut in 2020, and has since made over 180 appearances for the club, as well as winning the FA Cup in 2025.
+He made his debut for the England national team in 2022.

 Early life

 Mitchell was born in Brent, London and raised nearby in Harrow, attending Hatch End High School.
 He began playing for grassroots team Pinner Albion and trialled with Watford aged nine.
 His father spent the majority of his childhood in prison and his mother was reliant on benefits to support their family, meaning Mitchell struggled with attendance.
 He subsequently joined AFC Wembley where coach Abdi Farah became his mentor and, later, his agent.
 Mitchell described Farah as a "role model" who would take him to and from training sessions.
 He eventually impressed Brentford scouts in a friendly match against the academy side.

-Career
+Club career

 Brentford

 In 2012, Mitchell joined the Brentford Academy.
 He was part of the under-15 team that won the Junior Globe at the 2014 Milk Cup and later offered a scholarship with the Championship club.
 However, the academy was shut down due to financial decisions in May 2016 and Mitchell pursued alternative options.
 He had a preference to remain in London to support his family.